-Bucket trucks are remarkably reliable and long-lasting.
+Bucket trucks are remarkably reliable and durable.
 Replacement parts, both new and aftermarket, are available for units that have been operating since the 60’s and 70’s.
-For that reason, there is a tendency to jump in the bucket truck in the morning and fire it up not thinking about what the operation manual says or performing a bucket truck pre-operations check.
+For that reason, there is a tendency for operators to jump in their bucket truck in the morning and fire it up, not thinking about what the operation manual says or performing a bucket truck pre-operations check.

 The ANSI aerial platform standards group understands that there are bucket trucks on the road from all eras and for that reason and others, they provides criteria to help manufacturers, operators, owners, regulators and other stakeholders ensure that bucket trucks are designed and manufactured correctly, operated safely and maintained properly.
 Applying these standards can prevent worker injuries and eliminate incidents that can cause property damage, disrupt operations, and cause project delays.

 Focusing today on operations manuals, they cover safety issues and are essential for information on how to operate your bucket truck.
-They also give instructions on the daily pre-operation checks.
+They also give instructions for daily bucket truck pre-operation check.
 We can think of these checks like the pre-flight checks that all planes go through.
 We would never consider getting on a plane that hasn’t been inspected and lubricated … right?

-Below we have provided the pre-op checklist for two units from different eras.
+Below we have provided the buck truck pre-operations check for two units from different eras.
 They are pretty similar.

 - Perform the inspections and lubrications as outlined in the maintenance section of your manual

 - Check under the vehicle for leakage

 - Vehicle and body checks – see Hi-Ranger graphic below